Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

 In the previous examples, we have been running calculations on our local machine.
 However, in practice, you will probably want to run your calculations on one or more HPC machines.
 This section will describe how to set up your workflows to run on HPC machines using your desired workflow engine to scale up your calculations.

+!!!
+Note "A Note on Terminology"

+    Throughout this section, when we refer to a "job", we are specifically referring to a function decorated by `#!Python @job`.
+A node refers to the compute node on the HPC machine, which consists of many individual compute cores.
+An allocation refers to one or more nodes that have been reserved via the job scheduler for a given amount of time.

 ## Background Information

 === "Covalent"